 Diabetes Dad – Tom Karlya, the father of two children with diabetes and one without, is the voice of Diabetes Dad.
 When his daughter was diagnosed in 1992, Karlya made a promise to “not stop until we found a cure for her and millions more like her.”
 He started Diabetes Dad in 2012 to help educate other parents and members of the diabetes community about diabetes management tools and healthy living.

-D-Mom – Written by the mother of “Q,” a young girl with type 1 diabetes, D-Mom is a blog about “parenting children with type 1 diabetes.”
+D-Mom – Written by Leighann, whose daughter was diagnosed with diabetes at 3 years old, D-Mom is a blog about “parenting children with type 1 diabetes.”
 D-Mom includes a wide range of resources about smart snack foods for children with diabetes, tips for dining out, information about diabetes camps, book reviews, videos, and links to helpful organizations and social networks.
-D-Mom was founded in 2008.

 Your Diabetes May Vary – Your Diabetes May Vary (YDMV) is “the miscellaneous ramblings of a family with two kids with Type 1 Diabetes.”
 Founded in 2007 by Bennet Dunlap, the father of two kids with type 1 diabetes, this personal blog aims to provide people with diabetes news and help connect and engage people within the diabetes community.